 Fight marketing guilt with family joy.
 How do we have a joyful January?
 By not overspending in December.
 How do we have a joyful December?
 By planning—together, by spending time–together.

 Christine, a young navy wife in Halifax, says that taking this approach certainly takes the stress out of the holidays.
-“We budget together on how much we will spend on the kids’ gifts and on each other so we don’t go in debt over the holidays.”
+“We budget together on how much we will spend on the kids’ gifts and on each other, so we don’t go in to debt over the holidays.”

 How do we have a joyful Christmas?
 It’s there already; we just have to take the time to enjoy it.

 “I like family traditions a lot,” says Christine.
 “Mine seem to always involve food!
 Those memories warm my heart and always get me excited for the Christmas season.
 I love bringing those traditions into our little family.
 For me, those are the things that make Christmas special, not spending tons of cash on another tie, or a candle or gift card just because you feel like you have to.”

 So much can be achieved without breaking the bank.
 What are the tactics to win the battle for your hard-earned pay?
 Planning, planning, and planning!
 If we know where we are going, we can plan how to get there.
 And it takes less than a paycheque to get there.